Duramax LML EGR Delete Guide

 2. Tuner with Delete Tunes

-1) LML EGR Delete Kit
+1) EGR Delete Kit

 An EGR delete kit is essentially two block-off plates and some hoses that reroute the coolant, since the EGR cooler uses engine coolant that will now need to be rerouted since the cooler will be gone.
 The kit essentially removes the EGR cooler and then uses two block off plates to cover the holes left from removing the EGR cooler.
 Then you have a hose to reroute the coolant back to the cooling system since it’s no longer needed.